qbap/a7-ios7-downgrader/README.md

 The Discord server is strictly for Semaphorin support only.
 Please don't bring personal issues into our server.

-## First run

-Connect device in DFU mode

-`sudo ./semaphorin.sh <the version you are downgrading to> --restore`

-For example you may write `sudo ./semaphorin.sh 7.1.2 --restore`

-The script has to backup important files from your current iOS version before you can downgrade.

-When the script asks `[*] Please enter the iOS version that is currently installed on your device.`, type your current iOS version and then hit the Enter key to continue.

-It should then begin the process of downgrading your device.
-Please follow the on screen instructions.
-This might take a while.
-Your device will reboot multiple times.

-Your device will be jailbroken automatically.

-If you are on iOS 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow Cydia Substrate (tweak injection) to work properly.

-## Subsequent runs after downgrade is finished

-Connect device in DFU mode

-`sudo ./semaphorin.sh <the version you downgraded to previously> --boot`

-For example, if you downgraded to iOS 7.1.2, you would run `sudo ./semaphorin.sh 7.1.2 --boot`.

-It should just boot to your requested iOS version normally.

 ## Setup.app bypass

 We will not be providing any support for any method of deleting `/Applications/Setup.app` with our script.